 Our second drug candidate, Liposomal Bcl-2 ("BP1002"), targets the protein Bcl-2, which is responsible for driving cell survival in up to 60% of all cancers.
-On November 21, 2019, we announced that the FDA cleared an Investigational New Drug ("IND") application for BP1002 for an initial Phase 1 clinical trial to evaluate the ability of BP1002 to treat refractory/relapsed lymphoma and chronic lymphocytic leukemia ("CLL") patients.
-The Phase 1 clinical trial is being conducted at the Georgia Cancer Center while two additional clinical trial sites are currently being processed for inclusion in the study, The University of Texas Southwestern and New York Medical College.
+A Phase 1 clinical trial to evaluate the ability of BP1002 to treat refractory/relapsed lymphoma and refractory/relapsed chronic lymphocytic leukemia ("CLL") patients has been initiated.
+The Phase 1 clinical trial is being conducted at the Georgia Cancer Center while two additional clinical trial sites are currently being activated for inclusion in the study, The University of Texas Southwestern and New York Medical College.
+On January 10, 2024, we announced the successful completion of the first dose cohort in the Phase 1 clinical trial.
+A total of six evaluable patients are scheduled to be treated with BP1002 monotherapy in a standard 3+3 design, unless there is a dose limiting toxicity which would require an additional three patients to be tested.
+There were no dose limiting toxicities in the first dose cohort (20 mg/m2).
+Enrollment is now open for patients for the second BP1002 dose cohort of 40 mg/m2.

 Additionally, preclinical studies suggest that the combination of BP1002 with decitabine is efficacious in venetoclax-resistant leukemia and lymphoma cells.
 An abstract of the preclinical study was presented at the 2021 American Association for Cancer Research ("AACR") Annual Meeting.
-On August 24, 2021, we announced that the FDA cleared an IND application for BP1002 for an initial Phase 1/1b clinical trial to evaluate the ability of BP1002 to treat refractory/relapsed AML patients, including venetoclax-resistant patients.
-The Phase 1/1b clinical trial is being conducted at several leading cancer centers in the United States, including the Weill Medical College, The University of Texas MD Anderson Cancer Center ("MD Anderson Cancer Center"), Scripps Health and The University of California at Los Angeles Cancer Center.
-Gail J. Roboz, M.D., will serve as the national coordinating Principal Investigator for the Phase 1/1b trial.
-On October 24, 2022, we announced the enrollment and dosing of the first patient in the Phase 1/1b clinical trial.
+A Phase 1/1b clinical trial to investigate the ability of BP1002 to treat refractory/relapsed AML patients, including venetoclax-resistant patients, is being studied.
+A recent study1 found that AML patients who had relapsed from frontline venetoclax-based treatment had a very poor prognosis, with a median survival of less than three months.
+Since venetoclax and BP1002 utilize different mechanisms of action, we believe that BP1002 may be a potential treatment for venetoclax-relapsed AML patients.
+The Phase 1/1b clinical trial is being conducted at several leading cancer centers in the United States, including the Weill Medical College, The University of Texas MD Anderson Cancer Center ("MD Anderson"), Scripps Health and The University of California at Los Angeles Cancer Center.
+On December 14, 2023, we announced the successful completion of the first dose cohort of the dose escalation portion of the Phase 1/1b clinical trial of BP1002.
+A total of three evaluable patients per dosing cohort are scheduled to be treated with BP1002 monotherapy in a standard 3+3 design.
+The first dose cohort consisted of a starting dose of 20 mg/m2, and there were no dose limiting toxicities.
+Enrollment is now open for patients for the second BP1002 dose cohort of 40 mg/m2.
+The Phase 1b portion of the study is expected to commence after completion of BP1002 monotherapy cohorts and is intended to assess the safety and efficacy of BP1002 in combination with decitabine in refractory/relapsed AML patients.